russhwolf/multiplatform-settings/README.md

 val nullableFlow: Flow<Int?> by observableSettings.intOrNullFlow("key")
 ```

-Usage requires accepting both the `@ExperimentalListener` and `@ExperimentalCoroutinesApi` annotations.
+Usage requires accepting both the `@ExperimentalSettingsApi` and `@ExperimentalCoroutinesApi` annotations.

 In addition, there are two new `Settings`-like interfaces: `SuspendSettings`, which looks similar to `Settings` but all functions are marked `suspend`, and `FlowSettings` which extends `SuspendSettings` to also include `Flow`-based getters similar to the extensions mentioned above.